 We obtained management's assessment on whether there are impairment indicators affecting the recoverability of the deferred mine exploration and evaluation costs.
-We reviewed the summary of the status of each exploration project as of December 31, 2021, as certified by the Group's technical group head, and compared it with the disclosures submitted to regulatory agencies.
+We reviewed the summary of the status of each exploration project as of December 31, 2024, as certified by the Group's technical group head, and compared it with the disclosures submitted to regulatory agencies.
 We reviewed contracts and agreements, and budget for exploration and development costs.
-We inspected the licenses, permits and correspondences with regulatory agencies of each exploration project to determine that the period, for which the Group has the right to explore in the specific area, has not expired, will not expire in the near future and will be renewed or have been applied for renewal accordingly.
+We inspected the licenses, permits and correspondences with regulatory agencies of each exploration project to determine that the period, for which the Group has the right to explore in the specific area, has not expired, will not expire in the near future and have been renewed accordingly.
 We also inquired about the existing mining areas that are expected to be abandoned or any exploration activities that are planned to be discontinued in those areas.

-We involved our internal specialists in evaluating the methodology and the assumptions used in determining the value-in-use.
+We involved our internal specialists in in evaluating the methodology and the assumptions used in determining the value-in-use.
 These assumptions include future production levels and costs, as well as external inputs such as commodity prices, discount rate and foreign currency exchange rate.
 We compared the key assumptions used against external data such as analysts' reports and industry benchmarks.
-We tested the parameters used in the determination of the discount rate against market data and forecasted foreign currency exchange rates of various financial institutions, taking into consideration the impact associated with coronavirus pandemic.
+We tested the parameters used in the determination of the discount rate against market data and forecasted foreign currency exchange rates of various financial institutions.
 We have also reviewed the Group's disclosures, including those that have the most significant effect on the determination of the recoverable amount of mine exploration costs.